itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/04-fault-tolerance.md

    ```

 Note, that when using `kubectl scale` the replica count will be overridden when applying the configuration
-again.
-As this only changes the configuration inside Kubernetes, not the configuration on your file system.
+again as this only changes the configuration inside Kubernetes, not the configuration on your file system.

 ## Add load balancing